 Windsor is listed in the Civil War Discovery Trail.
 A marker in the Park at Gray's Landing commemorates the Skirmish at Windsor when Union gunboats dispatched from Plymouth entered the town in the early hours of January 30, 1864, and faced a small regiment from the 42nd Georgia Calvary.
 A sturdy Boardwalk along the banks of the Cashie River leads from the Park to the Roanoke-Cashie River Center, which offers many exhibits that interpret the environment of the Albemarle estuary.
 The River Center provides rental canoes for use on the Cashie as well as pontoon boat rides.
 Oftentimes, along the boardwalk, you may see a sailboat docked.
 The deep waters of the Cashie make Windsor a perfect water destination.
 Along the boardwalk visitors encounter the reconstructed root cellar uncovered in the 1999 excavation at Eden House which revealed a 17th Century settlement.
 A small house nearby has replicas of artifacts uncovered in that excavation.

 There is much to do and see in Windsor.
-Windsor is home of Livermon Park and Mini-zoo, where you can view exciting animals such as buffalo, alpacas, llamas, ostriches, emus, peacocks and much more.
-There are picnic pavilions, playground equipment, which even includes and old fire truck kids are welcome to climb on, and restroom facilities.
+Windsor is home of Livermon Park and Mini-zoo, where you can view exciting animals such as buffalo, alpacas, llamas, emus, peacocks and much more.
+There are picnic pavilions, playground equipment and restroom facilities.
 Also on site, is the historic 1840 Freeman Hotel, which serves as the office for the Windsor/Bertie County Chamber of Commerce.
 Nearby several historic, cultural and environmental attractions await visitors.
 Historic Hope Plantation is five miles from Windsor.
 The San Souci Ferry is about 13 miles from Windsor and offers a "free" scenic crossing of the Cashie River.